IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_group.html.markdown

 The following attributes are exported:

 * `id` - Id of the instance group
+* `instances` - The number of instances in the intances group
 * `managers` - list of managers associated with the instance group.
 * `vpc` - The VPC ID
 * `status` - Status of instance group.